The Impact of Parental Involvement on Child Success

 Socioeconomic status has a considerable impact on the level and form of parental involvement.
 Parents from higher socioeconomic backgrounds often have more resources and time to dedicate to their child’s education and extracurricular activities.
 Conversely, those from lower socioeconomic backgrounds may face challenges such as time constraints and lack of access to educational resources, affecting their ability to be involved in the same way.

 Parental involvement plays a crucial role in a child’s social development, enhancing their ability to interact with peers and adults in a healthy manner.
 It helps children develop better social skills, such as sharing, empathy, and communication, which are essential for building and maintaining relationships.
-Active participation by parents in their child’s social activities and schooling can provide models of constructive social behavior.
+Active participation by parents in their child’s social activities and schooling can provide models of constructive social behaviour.

 Schools can increase parental involvement by creating welcoming environments, providing clear communication about how parents can be involved, and offering flexible involvement opportunities that accommodate diverse schedules and needs.
 Engaging parents in meaningful ways, such as through parent-teacher associations, workshops, and volunteering opportunities, can foster a collaborative community.
 Additionally, leveraging technology for communication can make it easier for parents to stay informed and engaged with their child’s education.